JetsonHacksNano/installSwapfile/README.md

 > The script looks up the device, mounting point and UUID for the given label
 > Optionally add it to /etc/fstab

+### Remove swapfile
+This is useful in case you run out of space.
+A simple manual procedure:
+> sudo swapoff -v /mnt/swapfile
+>
+> sudo vim /etc/fstab and remove the line containing /mnt/swapfile
+>
+> sudo rm /mnt/swapfile
+>
+> sudo reboot

 <h2>Release Notes</h2>

 v0.7 April 2019